bobosola/OSTerrain50-SimpleBinary/README.md

 Note that grid SV has only four data files: SV80, SV81, SV90, SV91.
 When stored W to E and S to N their data addresses are stored as shown above, which match their layout in the OS grid.

 The elevations in a data block start at the south west corner and run W to E and then S to N (after 200 data points), where the demo supplied elevation values above were 12, 12.7, 13.1, and 13.

+##Reading the data

+Conceptually, an elevation is retrieved thus:

+* calculate which header grid section the elevation location is in
+* calculate which address placeholder holds the data location address
+* jump to the address placeholder and read the data address
+* if there is no data address, then it's a 100% sea area so return 0
+* if there is a data address, calculate the offset in the data block for the exact location
+* add the offset to the data address and jump to that location
+* read the elevation data

+The function ``read_elevations()`` in ``tests\common\mod.rs`` has examples of how to make the various calculations.